 Born in Tokyo, Japan, on October 22, 1917, actress Joan Fontaine was a sickly child.
-Her mother Lillian moved the family to California when she was young to help improve her health.
+Her mother, Lillian, moved the family to California when she was young to help improve her health.
 Her parents split up around this time.
 Fontaine and her older sister, Olivia (de Havilland), seemed to have a difficult relationship from the start, with the pair fighting for their mother's attention and affection.
 According to some reports, Lillian favored Olivia.

 In 1932, Fontaine moved to Japan to live with her father.
 Their reunion proved to be short-lived, however, and she returned the United States after about a year.
 Before long, Fontaine began her acting career, following in the footsteps of her older sister.
 She reportedly studied with Max Reinhardt, just as her sister had done before her.

-In 1943, Fontaine picked up her third and final Academy Award nomination (best actress) for her performance in The Constant Nymph.
+In 1943, Fontaine picked up her third and final Oscar nomination (best actress) for her performance in The Constant Nymph.
 She went on to co-star with Orson Welles in 1944's classic romantic tale Jane Eyre.

-The pair worked together again in 1952's Shakespearean tragedy Othello.
-That same year, Fontaine had another hit with Ivanhoe, co-starring with Robert Taylor and Elizabeth Taylor.
-She made guest appearances on such shows as Wagon Train, Hotel and The Love Boat.
-She also had a recurring role on the daytime soap opera Ryan's Hope in the early 1980s.
+By the '60s, the once-busy Fontaine's career had begun to slow down.
+She made only a handful of films in her later years, though she played a number of television roles.
+She made guest appearances on such shows as Wagon Train, Hotel and The Love Boat, and had a recurring role on the daytime soap opera Ryan's Hope in the early '80s.